antronerds/r2-tutorials/docs/Multiple_Datasets.md

 |                                                                    |
 +--------------------------------------------------------------------------+

-1. With the �selection preset� option a pre-stored dataset collection with associated settings can be selected.
-Select �XPO sampler� (Expression Project for Oncology (expO)) to pre-select a series of tumor datasets.
-Click �next�.
+1. With the "selection preset" option a pre-stored dataset collection with associated settings can be selected.
+Select "XPO sampler" (Expression Project for Oncology (expO)) to pre-select a series of tumor datasets.
+Click "next".
     [![](_static/images/MultipleDatasets_Preset.png)**Figure
     2: Select a
     preset**](_static/images/MultipleDatasets_Preset.png)
-2. In the previous screen the preset �XPOsampler� is selected, a collection of datasets is already marked for the megasampler analyses.
-In Figure 3 clicking the small triangle unfolds the available dataset categories, notice that some of the datasets in the �tumor� section are already marked.
+2. In the previous screen the preset "XPOsampler" is selected, a collection of datasets is already marked for the megasampler analyses.
+In Figure 3 clicking the small triangle unfolds the available dataset categories, notice that some of the datasets in the "tumor" section are already marked.
 In this way this you can adapt your pre-selection of datasets.
 Unfold the normal and tumor category and select the following datasets.
-Normal Adrenal gland - Various � 13, Normal Brain PFC - Harris � 44 and the � Tumor Neuroblastoma public - Versteeg � 88� .
-Enter MYCN and click �next�.
+Normal Adrenal gland - Various " 13, Normal Brain PFC - Harris " 44 and the " Tumor Neuroblastoma public - Versteeg " 88" .
+Enter MYCN and click "next".
     [![](_static/images/Pathway_menu.png)**Figure
     3: Megasampler adjustment
     selection**](_static/images/Pathway_menu.png)